Golden Party Badge: Award

-In the 1930s, Rudolf Hess had explored the possibility of making the Golden Nazi Party Badge the first degree of a multi-degree award of the German Order.
-In Hess' proposal, the Golden Nazi Party Badge would have been the lowest degree, followed by a 2nd class medal, 1st class cross, and then a Knight's Cross neck order.
-Hess's degrees were never instituted, but the later German Order retained the Golden Nazi Party Badge as its centerpiece.
+In 1939, Rudolf Hess had explored the possibility of making the Golden Party Badge the first degree of a multi-degree award of the German Order.
+In Hess' proposal, the Golden Party Badge would have been the lowest degree, followed by a 2nd class medal, 1st class cross, and then a Knight's Cross neck order.
+Hess's degrees were never instituted, but the later German Order retained the Golden Party Badge as its centerpiece.

 The public wearing of all Nazi Party badges, including the Golden Party Badge, was banned in 1945.